guinslym/abracadabra-rails/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add this line into your console (terminal)

     $ bundle install
     $ rake db:migrate